GearZer0/HakiChecker/README.md

 # SOC_ReputationChecker
 <pre>

-This tool check the reputation of IP addresses, Url, Hashes or Files in bulk from mutiple OSINT.
+This tool check the reputation of IP addresses, Url, Hashes or Files in bulk from multiple OSINT.

 <b>Take screenshot of Url</b> (urlscan.io)
 Whenever a url requested, screenshot of the url will be automatically taken and placed in folder.

-<b>Mutiple file scan</b> (Virustotal) - Maximum 32MB
+<b>Multiple file scan</b> (Virustotal) - Maximum 32MB
-Upload mutiple file to Virustotal.
+Upload multiple file to Virustotal.
 Put each directory of the file into .txt

 <b>Hash reputation and Hash equivalent Hash</b> (Virustotal)